Your ad could be here - Reach CV/ML engineers

 A.ElasticTransform

-- For histopathology images stained with Hematoxylin and Eosin (H&E), color variations due to staining processes are common.
+Histopathology (H&E Stain Augmentation): For histopathology images stained with Hematoxylin and Eosin (H&E), color variations due to staining processes are common:

 A.ColorJitter

-- To make your model less sensitive to lighting and color shifts:
+Color and Lighting Variations: To make your model less sensitive to lighting and color shifts:

 A.RandomBrightnessContrast

-- Simulate sensor noise or transmission errors:
+Noise Simulation: Simulate sensor noise or transmission errors:

 A.GaussNoise

-- Simulate motion blur, defocus, or atmospheric effects:
+Blur Effects: Simulate motion blur, defocus, or atmospheric effects:

 A.GaussianBlur

-: Combines different blur types.A.ZoomBlur
+: Combines different blur typesA.ZoomBlur

-- Simulate effects of saving images in lossy formats or resizing:
+Compression and Quality Degradation: Simulate effects of saving images in lossy formats or resizing:

 A.Downscale

-: Simulates JPEG, WebP, etc., compression artifacts.
+: JPEG, WebP compression artifacts

 A.RandomSunFlare

-- Note: While
+Note: While

 RandomSunFlare